-A diagnostic protocol covering Spodoptera littoralis, Spodoptera litura, Spodoptera frugiperda, and Spodoptera eridania has been approved and published by EPPO 2015 This protocol describes morphological and molecular identification of Spodoptera species including S. frugiperda.
+A diagnostic protocol covering Spodoptera littoralis, Spodoptera litura, Spodoptera frugiperda, and Spodoptera eridania has been approved and published by EPPO (2015) This protocol describes morphological and molecular identification of Spodoptera species including S. frugiperda.

 A reliable morphological identification is best carried out on adult stages.
 Experts with experience on this genus may make an identification to species level based on the morphology of immature stages (in particular larvae), given consideration of context.

-Molecular tests are also included in the EPPO Diagnostic protocol although it is noted that a molecular identification can be relatively time-consuming as opposed to a morphological identification by an experienced person.
-For a reliable positive identification of S. eridania, S. frugiperda, S. littoralis and S.litura by these molecular tests, the specimen should have been identified to the genus level based on morphology.
+Molecular tests are also included in the EPPO Diagnostic protocol although a molecular identification can be relatively time-consuming especially if DNA sequencing facility and service provider are not readily accessible, and in which case morphological identification from larvae or adult moths by an experienced person could help with timely confirmation of suspect specimens.
+Reliable identification of S. eridania, S. frugiperda, S. littoralis and S.litura can be readily achieved via well-established molecular tests such as through sequence identity confirmation.
 In the EPPO Diagnostic protocol, when a molecular test is recommended, this is indicated in the morphological identification sections for the different stages and species.
-The identification of S. eridania, S. frugiperda, S. littoralis and S. litura can be performed using four simplex real-time PCR tests based on TaqMan chemistry (Van De Vossenberg & Van Der Straten, 2014).
-To cover the overlap in geographical distribution the S. eridania and S. frugiperda tests, and the S. littoralis and S. litura tests are combined in a single test.
+The identification of S. eridania, S. frugiperda, S. littoralis and S. litura can also be performed using four simplex real-time PCR tests that can be combined in a single test based on the TaqMan chemistry (Van De Vossenberg & Van Der Straten, 2014).

 Molecular diagnostics based on the partial mitochondrial DNA cytochrome c oxidase subunit I (mtCOI) gene has been the most widely used approach for species confirmation which also allows the differentiation of ‘rice’ and ‘corn’ host preference (i.e. Sfr and Sfc).
-A LAMP assay to support diagnosis of FAW at the border and in surveillance is being developed by Agriculture Victoria in Australia (Australian NPPO FAW Pathway Vulnerability Assessment).
+A LAMP test has been developed in South Korea (Juil et al. 2020)Another LAMP assay to support diagnosis of FAW at the border and in surveillance is being developed by Agriculture Victoria in Australia (Australian NPPO)).

 Inspection

-Phytosanitary inspections of consignments (e.g. Zea mays, Capsicum spp., Solanum melongena, etc. (EFSA, 2018)) which are likely to be pathways for the entry of Spodoptera frugiperda should be conducted at the point of entry.
+Phytosanitary inspections of consignments (e.g., Zea mays, Capsicum spp., Solanum melongena, etc.; EFSA, 2018) which are likely to be pathways for the entry of S. frugiperda should be conducted at the point of entry.
 When conducting an inspection, methods should be consistent with international standards, ISPM 23: Guidelines for phytosanitary inspection (IPPC, 2016) and ISPM 31: Methodologies for sampling consignments (FAO, 2008).
 The sample (as minimum number of individuals selected from the lot or consignment to be examined) should be determined based on lots, taking into account the statistical background provided in ISPM 31 Methodologies for sampling of consignments (IPPC, 2008).
-For regulated pests absent from the area of import the objective should be of aiming at detecting an infection level of 1% or more with a confidence level of at least 99%.
+For regulated pests not yet reported from the area of import the objective should be to aim to detect an infection level of 1% or more with a confidence level of ≥ 99%.
+Quarantine border inspections should not just be targeted based on the FAW pest status of the exporting country, but also the host commodity (such as cut flowers, asparagus etc).
+It is also accepted that many countries with confirmed FAW detections and incursion status have not updated their FAW pest status through the IPPC NRO processes and therefore, countries still free from FAW should take extra precautions when conducting PRA’s and identifying FAW host consignments for inspection at the border.

 For visual examination of consignments, plant health inspectors should be equipped with a torch, knife and magnifying lens (10x).
 The place where the inspection is conducted should be well-lit.
 The visual examination should begin with an overall examination of the consignment.
 Visual examination of the container and packaging should be conducted to determine if any eggs, larvae or adults are present on any of the surfaces.
-A thorough examination of the consignment should follow where a visual examination is carried out for the detection of eggs, larvae and pupae.